Tuttlingen station: Construction of the new station 1928–1933

 An average of 280 workers found employment daily at Tuttlingen station during the 1928–1933 construction period, representing a huge relief for the local labour market, which had been battered by the global economic crisis.
-Overall, the new station required 20,000 m³ of concrete and 900 tons of steel and led to the building of 24.6 kilometres of track.
+Overall, the new station required 20,000 m^{3} of concrete and 900 tons of steel and led to the building of 24.6 kilometres of track.
 The total cost of the station construction amounted to 9 million Reichsmarks (equivalent to million euros).

 The station was officially opened on 29 September 1933.
 The form of the celebration was strongly influenced by Nazi propaganda.
 One of the speeches was given by the President and Nazi Gauleiter of Württemberg Wilhelm Murr.
 In addition, the director of the Reichsbahn railway division in Stuttgart also spoke.
 He blamed the delay in completing the new building on its high cost.
 The delay was caused by the austerity program, which had been imposed on rail operations in Württemberg.

 The facilities of the old station, which were no longer used, were dismantled in the months after the opening of the new station.
 The station building was demolished and the stones used in part to build a house.
 In May 1934, the construction of a single-track new line to Hattingen was completed.
 The completion of the duplication of the Gäu Railway was never completed.
 Work ended in 1941 during the Second World War.
 The section from Oberndorf to Aistaig therefore remained as a single track, along with the new section from Tuttlingen to Hattingen.